 Weak spots in your roofing system will undoubtedly be exploited by the elements.
 Repair shingles that are loose or damaged, and be sure to replace any missing shingles.
 If you have a tile roof, replace any cracked or broken tiles.

 Cutback Tree Limbs

 Even healthy tree limbs can come crashing down on your roof in high winds or under the weight of snow and ice.
-Cutback any tree limbs that may threaten your roofing system, and you may must save yourself an emergency repair and prevent water damage to your home.
+Cut back any tree limbs that may threaten your roofing system, and you may just save yourself an emergency repair and prevent water damage to your home.